Pradumnasaraf/DevOps/Bash-Scripting/README.md

 echo "My name is ${NAME}"
 ```

+NOTE: We can create variables by `NAME="John"` through CLI, we can't use in the script beacuse it is not exported.
+We can export it by `export NAME="John"`.
+Now we can use it in the script.

+But here is one more catch.
+If we exit the terminal and open a new one, the variable will be gone.
+To make it permanent, we can add it to the `.bashrc` file.
+It is a hidden file in the home directory.
+We can open it by `vi ~/.bashrc` or any other editor.
+We can add the variable to the file.
+Eg: `export NAME="John"`.

 ### User Input

 We can take input from the user using the `read` command.